sahilrajput03/learn-python/learn-django/README.md

 ## ~Sahil, Migrating models after adding Mode definition in `polls/models.py` and adding `polls` app i.e., `polls.apps.PollsConfig` to array i.e., `INSTALLED_APPS` in `mysite/settings.py`.
-# DJANGO DOCS: By running makemigrations, you’re telling Django that you’ve made some changes to your models (in this case, you’ve made new ones) and that you’d like the changes to be stored as a migration.
-# DJANGO DOCS: Migrations are how Django stores changes to your models (and thus your database schema) - they’re files on disk.
+# DJANGO DOCS: By running makemigrations, you’re telling Django that you’ve made some changes to your models (in this case, you’ve made new ones) and that you’d like the changes to be stored as a migration. ** Migrations are how Django stores changes to your models (and thus your database schema) - they’re files on disk.
 You can read the migration for your new model if you like; it’s the file polls/migrations/0001_initial.py.
 Don’t worry, you’re not expected to read them every time Django makes one, but they’re designed to be human-editable in case you want to manually tweak how Django changes things.
 python manage.py makemigrations polls